tarngaina/lol_maya/README.md

     ![](https://i.imgur.com/foET77o.png)

-    Explain from left to right:
+    Explain buttons from left to right:
     - Toggle on/off all layers on selected mesh.
     - Toggle on/off layer 1 - 8 on selected mesh.
     - Rename all materials path in scene with input.